PlanktoScope/proposals/design/0290-metadata-reorganization.md

 ## Proposal

-We propose to add a third file, to be named `personal_info.json`, which will store the user's personal information and information about the scientific mission for which the PlanktoScope is being operated.
+We propose to add a third file, to be named `personal_info.json`, which will store the user's personal information as well as information about the scientific mission for which the PlanktoScope is being operated.
 We also propose to add some more metadata fields to improve the metadata exported to Ecotaxa.
 Finally, we propose to reorganize existing metadata fields between three files, according to the following rules:

-- The `hardware.json` file should only have information about the characteristics of the machine.
+- The `hardware.json` file should only have information about the hardware characteristics of the PlanktoScope.
-  This file should not be modified by the user except for selecting the PlanktoScope's hardware version and the machine's serial number, and only when we cannot retrieve the information automatically (such as from the custom PlanktoScope HAT's EEPROM).
+  This file should only be modified by the user when we cannot determine the information automatically (such as from the custom PlanktoScope HAT's EEPROM).
+  In such situations, the user should only need to select the PlanktoScope's hardware version and its serial number (assuming their PlanktoScope has a standard hardware configuration).
   - Here is an example of our proposal for the contents of the `hardware.json` file:
     ```
     {